51Degrees/specifications/pipeline-specification/part2/features/data-updates.md

 - check HTTP server for new file
     - on fail, fall back to local file if any
         - no local file, fail
-- compare date with local (if there is one)
+- compare date with local
-    - if newer,
+    - if newer or there is no local file,
       - save new file
     - load file
 - if disk data source, configure file watcher, if requested